Best and Cheapest Home Companies in Kentucky (2026)

 Home insurance does not automatically cover earthquake damage.
 You have to buy an earthquake add-on to have coverage.
 If you're in an area with a high risk for earthquakes, you might need a separate earthquake policy.

-Kentucky lies close to a few different fault lines, most notably the New Madrid Seismic Zone in the western part of the state.
-Although Kentucky hasn't had a large earthquake in a while, they have happened in the past and could happen again.
+Kentucky lies close to a few different fault lines, specifically with the western part of the state on the New Madrid Seismic Zone.
+Although Kentucky hasn't had a large earthquake in a while, the state does experience smaller earthquakes, including a 3.1 quake in late 2025.

 Does home insurance in Kentucky cover flooding?